Chaos in Kyiv as escape routes close

 The city has been in a tightening state of siege since the war’s first day.
 When Russia began its invasion of Ukraine last Thursday, a wave of cruise missile strikes at dawn forced daily life to a halt almost immediately.

-The next day, the situation worsened with the entrance of Russian special forces into the capital, searching for Ukrainian President Volodymyr Zelensky in gun battles that echoed throughout the city’s streets.
+The next day, the situation worsened with the entrance of Russian special forces into the capital, searching for Ukrainian President Volodymyr Zelenskiy in gun battles that echoed throughout the city’s streets.
 That was followed by yet more missile strikes later that night.

 By the weekend, Kyiv had become a city of bunkers.
 The streets were almost empty, populated mostly by Ukrainian militiamen armed with Kalashnikovs and ready to do battle with Russian saboteurs roaming the capital.
 Unlike the first two nights, the city’s shelters now sport a half-dozen armed volunteers at the entrance to each – a testament to the threat posed by plainclothes Russian agents.